12 Feb 2018

 - Approval has been obtained from the Department of Labour.
 The application process for a foreign worker licence can be found on the website of the Department of Labour.
 It should be noted that the Brunei government is trying to reduce the country’s reliance on foreign workers and consequently work permits for foreign workers are only issued for short periods of time, which lead to continual renewals.

-- Approval will only be granted if employers are qualified, capable and genuine with suitable qualifications and skills.
+- Approval will only be granted if employees are qualified, capable and genuine with suitable qualifications and skills.

 - The position given to foreign workers are those that cannot be filled by locals, whether due to qualifications, experience or not interested.